pepplejoshua/proto/NOTES.md

 - Make self's type to be a pointer to the current type.
 This will stop C++ from implicitly removing its generated copy constructor.
 [DONE.
 Instead of this, I keep the seman pass for struct the same.
 I detect the use of self.some_member and set a flag and generate this->some_member for C++]
 - Allow access members on pointers of types that have members.
 Compile to PtrAccessMember expression.
 [DONE]
 - Remove direct access to fields and methods within structs.
 All access to internal data should go through self.
 This will help when I implement const methods since I can make just self const and use it to determine whether fields can be mutated, and also if a non-const function can be called.
 [DONE]
 - For interpolated string, check if complex types contain a struct and that struct provides an as_str() str function.
+Generalize the checking and resolution like
 - Add range expression (they will need to be restricted for a few use cases).
 - Consider if tuples are valuable to add (if I can implement them myself in C++)
 - Decide on mutability rule checking for methods.
 A const instance of a struct cannot call a non const member function.
 A non-const function can call const and non-const functions.
 This will require a way to also specify that a function does not mutate the self instance or any instance variables.
+[DONE]
 ```rs
 struct Node {
     n : int;